PaulMeehlSchool/PaulMeehlSchool.github.io/award.md

 **8. Is there a prize or recognition attached to the award?**

-The winner will be invited as a keynote speaker at the PMSG Meta Research Symposium on September 25, 2026, and receive the prize money of 1000 euro.
+The winner will be invited as a keynote speaker at the PMSG Meta Research Symposium on October 9, 2026, and receive the prize money of 1000 euro.

 **9. When will the winner be announced?**